 1. Presenting and speaking before an audience

-Presentation skills are crucial in the business world and if you are aspiring to climb the corporate ladder you have to be confident speaker.
+Presentation skills are crucial in the business world and if you are aspiring to climb the corporate ladder you have to be a confident speaker.
 The speaking and presenting part is what most people expect to learn from Toastmasters so let’s move on.

 2. Writing and structuring a speech